 - the financial institution was federally insured and chartered.

 Bank fraud is classified as a white collar crime.
-Perpetrators commonly used a variety of schemes to defraud banking institutions; therefore, bank fraud charges are often combined with other allegations.
+Perpetrators commonly used a variety of schemes to defraud banking institutions; therefore, bank fraud charges in Broward County are often combined with other allegations.

-Defined by the FBI as illegal acts that are characterized by deceit, concealment, or violation of trust and are not dependent on violence or physical force, which collar crimes generally involve illegally obtaining cash through a variety of complex transactions.
-Because these crimes usually involve activities that are more difficult to track, anyone who is accused of involvement in a white collar crime like bank fraud should immediately contact an experienced Fort Lauderdale defense attorney who specializes in defending cases that involve financial crimes.
+Defined by the FBI as illegal acts that are characterized by deceit, concealment, or violation of trust and are not dependent on violence or physical force, white-collar crimes generally involve illegally obtaining cash through a variety of complex transactions.
+Because these crimes usually involve activities that are more difficult to track, anyone who is accused of involvement in a white collar crime should immediately contact an experienced Fort Lauderdale defense attorney who specializes in defending federal cases.

 The term “credit card fraud” generally refers to any crime that involves deceptive and unauthorized use of a credit card to complete a financial transaction.
 Credit card scams take place in many different forms, the most popular of which being the purchase and sale of stolen account information.
 Credit cards are also commonly counterfeited along with using stolen account information to make purchases.
 Individuals who are accused of committing credit card fraud may be charged under state and federal law.
 Due to the large amount of credit card fraud cases reported each year, Florida has increased penalties for credit card-related offenses.